EstelleGvl/unknownhands/pages/explore-database.md

   if (xValues.length === 0 || yValues.length === 0) {
     return `
       <div style="padding: 2rem; text-align: center; color: #666;">
-        <p>⚠️ Cannot create scatter plot: one or both variables are not numeric</p>
+        <p>Cannot create scatter plot: one or both variables are not numeric</p>
         <p style="font-size: 0.875rem; margin-top: 0.5rem;">Try using a box plot or bar chart for categorical variables</p>
       </div>
     `;